My Experience as a Big Sister

 I accepted her invitation to join Facebook in 2007, even though I’d never heard of it and didn’t think I’d ever actually use the site.
 Little did I imagine that it would become an important part of my business and personal life!
 Not only that, it’s allowed us to remain in regular contact even though we’ve only seen each other a few times in recent years.
 It’s crazy to think she’s now older than I was when we met, and that the oldest of her three boys is older than she was then.

-To learn more about becoming a Big Sister or Big Brother, visit Big Brothers Big Sisters of Canada, Big Brothers Big Sisters of America, or Big Brothers Big Sisters International.
+To learn more about becoming a Big Sister or Big Brother, visit Big Brothers Big Sisters of Canada, Big Brothers Big Sisters of America, or a similar organization in your region.

 Casual Photo of Janet Barclay